A searing, pulsing a pain in the head. Nausea. Sensitivity to light.

 For example, while women are more likely to have migraines as adults, boys are more likely to be affected by headache troubles as children.

-According to Migraine Action (a United Kingdom based non-profit) nausea, vomiting and abdominal pain are more common among children suffering from migraines than adults.
+According to XX migraine UK, nausea, vomiting and abdominal pain are more common among children suffering from migraines than adults.
 However, these attacks are usually shorter than those of adults, and usually last between one and two hours.

-Migraine Action recommends that children and parents create a “migraine diary” so that a pattern for the attacks can be noticed over time and potential triggers for a migraine headache avoided.
+Migraine UK recommends that children and parents create a “migraine diary” so that a pattern for the attacks can be noticed over time and triggers avoided.

-New research is suggesting that migraine headaches in children may cause more difficulty than the pain and discomfort of the attack itself.
+New research is suggesting that migraines in children may cause more difficulty than the pain and discomfort of the attack itself.

 The study looked at 1,856 children between the ages of 5 and 11 in Brazil and utilized surveys related to both headache symptoms and emotional symptoms (through the Child Behavior Checklist).
-Their parents completed the survey response.
+Their parents provided the response to the surveys????

 This potential connection between specifically internalizing behavior issues and migraines in children needs to be examined and researched further.
 Further research into how to curb these behavior issues potentially associated with migraines will also need to be completed.

-Regardless, Arruda did note that "Providers should be aware of this possibility in children with migraines, in order to properly address the problem.”
+Regardless, Aruda did note that "Providers should be aware of this possibility in children with migraines, in order to properly address the problem.”

 According to the Mayo Clinic, “up to 90 percent of people with migraines have a family history of migraine attacks,” so it may be wise for migraine sufferers to watch for signs and symptoms in their children.

-For people of any age suffering from migraine headaches, treatment options are available.
+For people of any age suffering from migraines, treatment options are available.
 Talk with your doctor if you or your child have experienced trouble with migraines.